Since being rebooted into the "New 52," Batman has more exposure than ever before. He is presently starring in six titles, as follows Someone said:

-This anthology film explores Bruce Wayne's transition from his beginning as a tormented vigilante to The Dark Knight in a crumbling metropolis rife with criminality.
+Gotham Knight is an anime anthology which explores Bruce Wayne's transition from his beginning as a tormented vigilante to The Dark Knight in a crumbling metropolis rife with criminality.
 Gotham Knight has six distinct chapters, but its intended to be viewed as a whole.
 Kevin Conroy reprises his role.

 Justice League: The New Frontier was based off the 2003 Elseworlds miniseries of the same name by Darwyn Cooke.
 Batman's character design strongly resembled Bob Kane's original Batman design.
 He was voiced by Jeremy Sisto in this film.
 The plot follows a new generation of superheroes that must join forces with the community's active veterans and a hostile US government to fight a menace on Earth.

 Superman/Batman: Public Enemies is based off the first six issues of the 2003 Superman/Batman series.
 The story follows Superman and Batman stopping an asteroid from striking Earth, and stopping Lex Luthor, who has now become the President and has put a bounty on both their heads.
 Kevin Conroy again voiced him.